Adaptive Relaxation based Non-Conservative Chance Constrained Stochastic MPC: Results and Discussion

-Figure~\ref{Year_Figure}(a) shows the variation of $Y$ for the OA-SMPC 1 (green line) for the entire year.
-Initially, $Y$ is $0$ until the first constraint violation occurs, after which it overshoots $\alpha$, oscillating with a high frequency and magnitude until the first week of February.
-Then, consistent with the goal of $Y$ converging to a probability less than or equal to $\alpha$, $Y$ decreases, going below $\alpha$ by the middle of the year, and finally reaching a value of 8.8\% at the end of the year.
-The frequency and magnitude of oscillations of over/under shoot of $Y$ with respect to $\alpha$ decreases with time.
-Figure~\ref{Year_Figure}(b) shows that $h_1$ and $h_2$ increases and decreases depending on the overshoot and undershoot of $Y$ with respect to $\alpha$ respectively. $h_1$ and $h_2$ stabilizes by the middle of March indicating the stability of observed probability of state constraint violations, as proved in Section~\ref{asmp}, and observed graphically in Fig.~\ref{Year_Figure}(c).
+Figure~\ref{Year_Figure}(a) shows the variation of $Y$ for the OA-SMPC (green line), and SMPC Lit (black dotted line) for the entire year.
+For the OA-SMPC, initially, $Y$ is $0$ until the first constraint violation occurs, after which it overshoots $\alpha$, oscillating with a high frequency and magnitude until the first week of January.
+Then, consistent with the goal of $Y$ converging to a value less than or equal to $\alpha$, $Y$ decreases and oscillates about $\alpha$ with lower frequency and magnitude, as the system evolves, and finally reaching a value of 10.1\% at the end of the year (which is within a small margin of $\alpha$).
+It is expected for $Y$ to decrease below $\alpha$ if the OA-SMPC is run over a longer time period, resulting in satisfying the chance constraints, albeit non-conservatively, in closed-loop.
+Figure~\ref{Year_Figure}(b) shows that for the OA-SMPC, $h_1$ and $h_2$ increase and decrease depending on the overshoot and undershoot of $Y$ with respect to $\alpha$ respectively, being able to expand and contract the feasible state set accordingly to keep $Y$ near $\alpha$.
+Figures~\ref{Year_Figure}(c) and~\ref{Year_Figure}(d) demonstrate the yearly closed-loop behavior of the BESS dispatch and grid import, and SOC respectively for the OA-SMPC.
+For a significant portion of the year, the grid import is negative because the PV system at the location is oversized generating excess power which is fed back to the grid.
+Significant violation of constraints can be seen in Figure~\ref{Year_Figure}(d) in the months of May and October, which are the two months that aid most is cost savings.

+Figure~\ref{Year_Figure}(b) also shows that for the SMPC Lit, the $\tilde{h}_1$ and $\tilde{h}_2$ quickly drop down to 0 in the first week of January trying to encourage violations initially as the initial constraint tightening was too conservative.
+However, the system's $Y$ still stays far below $\alpha$, with the result that $\tilde{h}_1$ and $\tilde{h}_2$ stay close to $0^+$ throughout the year behaving essentially like the Traditional EMPC 1 in the nominal MPC with allowance for SOC limits to range from 0 to 1 in closed-loop.
+In the months of February and March (not shown in Figures), SMPC Lit creates more NCDC than Traditional EMPC 1, because just before the NCDP time, a high uncertainty forces the SOC to go below the lower limit of 0.2, which causes a large BESS charging action at the next time-step to climb back to the feasible SOC range of above 0.2 causing demand peaks, a problem alluded to in Remark~\ref{uncertainty}.